Rahul7387/PowerApps-AIBuilder-Complete-Course/README.md

 ---

-## 👨‍🏫 About the Instructor

-**Krisnendu Roy** — 20+ years of enterprise Power Platform experience.
-This course reflects lessons learned across hundreds of real-world deployments, from small automations to global enterprise rollouts.

-Every concept in this course is taught with:
+Every concept in this here is explained with:
 - Real-world context — not just features, but *when* and *why*
 - Step-by-step labs — no guessing, no assumptions
 - Best practices — things that took years to learn